 The personal growth component of our program requires interns and trainees to be fully committed to rigorous and ongoing self-exploration, self-awareness, and self-responsibility, and to also be committed to a willingness to communicate openly and cleanly.
 This facilitates your development as a therapist and also helps to create an open and supportive learning environment.
 Participation in your own ongoing personal therapy is strongly recommended to aid you in this process.

-An Addictions Training Class is a component of the first nine weeks of your training and often continues beyond the initial nine week period.
-In addition to our Addictions Training Class, and as part of accruing hours towards licensure, participants in our Training Program attend a range of 12-step meetings during the first nine weeks of the internship/traineeship.
+An Addictions Training Class is a component of our Training Program.
+The first nine weeks of your training focuses on usefulness of 12-step recovery programs in the therapeutic process and then includes a focus on suicide prevention and intrapersonal issues that arise from these two areas.
+As part of our Addictions Training Class, and as part of accruing hours towards licensure, participants in our Training Program attend a range of 12-step meetings during the first nine weeks of the internship/traineeship.
 When required as part of a training program, attendance at 12-step meetings is eligible for MFT licensure hours under the category of workshops, seminars, and training.

 When you and your supervisors jointly agree that you are ready to work independently with clients, you will be assigned a gradually increasing caseload of clients.
 Typically, therapists-in-training begin working with individual clients.
 When interns and trainees experience a sense of comfort and competence in that format, they expand their work to include couples.
 Family therapy work is typically done in co-therapy settings.
 It is also possible to do Play Therapy at our Center.